TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control

 All episodic summaries are maintained in the persistent Procedural Spatiotemporal Memory (PSM), which aggregates long-horizon experience across episodes.
 To prevent uncontrolled memory growth while preserving representative and informative knowledge, the agent performs memory management through selective insertion, merging, and pruning.
 Given the newly abstracted insight $Y_e^{\mathrm{sum}}$ from episode $e$, the PSM is updated as:

-where $\Phi_{\text{update}}(\cdot)$ is an update operator that the LLM agent implements for updating the PSM with the new procedural insights.
-Similar memory items are merged, obsolete or low-value entries are removed, and highly informative patterns are retained as long-term procedural knowledge.
-As a result, PSM becomes a compact yet expressive repository of spatiotemporal experience, enabling the agent to exploit long-term patterns, internalize successful coordination strategies, and maintain stable coordinated control across heterogeneous traffic regimes and task configurations.
+where $\Phi_{\text{update}}(\cdot)$ denotes the reasoning process to update PSM.
+Similar items are merged, obsolete or low-value entries are pruned, and informative patterns are retained as long-term procedural knowledge for stable coordinated control.